gsemet/sublime-user-config/README.rst

 * Sublime will automatically install new plugins.

+* Sublime might look ugly.
+This is because the file preference refers to a theme that is not installed yet.
+Just let Sublime install missing themes and plugins automatically.

-* Several crash might occurs.
-Just keep on restarting sublime when frozen
+* Several crashes or hangs might occurs.
+Just keep on restarting sublime when frozen.

 * settings files might be rewritten.
 Execute git reset to reset to the latest version commited and restart sublime.
+It will retry again and again to install all missing plugins.

     git reset --hard HEAD